 With a good lawyer you probably won’t be found guilty of anything because under the facts as stated you didn’t do anything.
 With no lawyer you may get caught up in the system and not be able to avoid a conviction.
 On the brighter side, your friend is probably not guilty of the felony crime if...Read more »

 I am a journalist requesting information about a criminal case which hasn't yet gone to trial.
 I asked questions of the Lee County Circuit Court Clerk, but was told "no comment."
 I asked for a copy of the indictment, and was told it is not public record.
-I am unfamiliar with Alabama law, but it has...
+I am unfamiliar with Alabama...
 Read more »

 I told the girl 3 times to leave me alone I then threw my drink in her face and pulled her hair.
 She pressed charges on me for assault and now wants me to pay over 1500$ for her to get some extensions.
 You also can’t tell in the video if I pulled her hair or not.
 I can not afford a lawyer but...
 Read more »

 You can't afford a lawyer?
 OK.
 Get ready to figure out how to earn a living with greatly reduced employment opportunities for the rest of your life.
 That would be after any possible jail sentence and income you'd lose if incarcerated.
-You are NOT equipped to deal with law enforcement and the...Read more »
+You are NOT equipped to deal with law enforcement...Read more »

 Usually, the court will continue the case at least once in order to give the complainant one more chance to show up in court.
 Sometimes the judge will send the officers or deputies out to bring the complainant to court.
 If the complainant cannot be found the case will be dismissed, although in...Read more »